 b.
 The Complainant and the Accused Student have the right to be assisted by an advisor they choose.
 The advisor must be a member of the University community and may not be an attorney providing legal representation to the student.
 The Complainant and/or the Accused Student is responsible for presenting his or her own information, and therefore, advisors are not permitted to speak or to participate directly in any Community Standards Board Hearing before a Community Standards Board.
 A student should select as an advisor a person whose schedule allows attendance at the scheduled date and time for the Community Standards Board Hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.
 Lourdes is not responsible for the compensation of any Community Standards Board hearing advisors.

 c.
 The Complainant, Accused Student and their advisors, if any, shall be allowed to attend the entire portion of the Community Standards Board Hearing at which information is received (excluding deliberations).
-Admission of any other person to the Community Standards Board Hearing shall be at the discretion of the Community Standards Board Chairperson and/or the DCS.
+Admission of any other person to the Community Standards Board Hearing shall be at the discretion of the Community Standards Board Chairperson and/or the Dean of Students.

 d.
-In Community Standards Board Hearings involving more than one Accused Student, the DCS, in his or her discretion, may permit the Community Standards Board Hearings concerning each student to be conducted either separately or jointly.
+In Community Standards Board Hearings involving more than one Accused Student, the Dean of Students, in his or her discretion, may permit the Community Standards Board Hearings concerning each student to be conducted either separately or jointly.

 e.
 The Complainant, the Accused Student and the Community Standards Board may arrange for witnesses to present pertinent information to the Community Standards Board.
 The University will try to arrange the attendance of possible witnesses who are members of the University community, if reasonably possible, and who are identified by the Complainant and/or Accused Student at least two weekdays prior to the Community Standards Board Hearing.
 Witnesses will provide information to and answer questions from the Community Standards Board.
 Questions may be suggested by the Accused Student and/or Complainant to be answered by each other or by other witnesses.
 This will be conducted by the Community Standards Board with such questions directed to the chairperson, rather than to the witness directly.
 This method is used to preserve the educational tone of the hearing and to avoid creation of an adversarial environment.
 Questions of whether potential information will be received shall be resolved in the discretion of the chairperson of the Community Standards Board.